 On June 2, 1999 we agreed to merge with MotivePower Industries, Inc. MotivePower will be the surviving corporation.
 Each share of our common stock will be converted into 1.3 shares of MotivePower's common stock.
 Immediately upon completion of the merger, our stockholders will own approximately 55% of MotivePower's common stock.
 The merger is intended to be a tax-free reorganization for federal income tax purposes.
 For accounting purposes, it will be accounted for as a pooling of interests.
-Completion of the merger is subject to various conditions, including approval by both of our companies' stockholders.
-The completion of the merger will affect, among other things, our management structure and our indebtedness.
-MotivePower has filed a registration statement with the SEC with respect to the shares of MotivePower common stock to be issued in the merger.
+Completion of the merger is subject to various conditions, including approval by our stockholders and the stockholders of MotivePower.
+MotivePower has filed a registration statement with the Securities and Exchange Commission with respect to the shares of MotivePower common stock to be issued in the merger.
 That registration statement contains a joint proxy statement/prospectus further describing the merger.
 See "Where You Can Find More Information."